Praying for a New DaVinci Roof

 From coast to coast, synthetic shake and imitation slate roofing tiles from DaVinci top off churches of every religion.

 In Johnson City, New York, visitors to the Sacred Heart Ukrainian Catholic Church are immediately captivated by the traditional Ukrainian design of the church structure.
 Topped by three 80-foot tall domes, the massive building looks like it’s made completely of wood shakes on the siding and roof.
-But, a closer look reveals that the designer roof is really made of single-width synthetic cedar shakes that perfectly replicate real wood shake shingles.
-(See Polymer Shake Roof Accents Ukrainian Church)
+But, a closer look reveals that the designer roof is really made of single-width synthetic cedar shakes.
+They perfectly replicate real wood shake shingles.

 Several states away in Terra Haute, Indiana, St. Patrick’s Church has been in existence since 1881.
-After putting up with leaky roofs for years, Bellaforté simulated slate roofing tiles in a blend of greens were installed on three of the original four structures.
+After putting up with leaky roofs for years, DaVinci Slate roofing tiles in a blend of greens were installed on three of the original four structures.

 Dependability and long-term low-maintenance features are key reasons that the Cynthiana Baptist Church in Kentucky, the Unitarian Universalists Church in Indiana, the Self-Realization Fellowship in California and the St. Louis Catholic Church in Virginia all selected lightweight roofing solutions from DaVinci.

 “The availability of different shades of tiles made it possible to accurately duplicate the original design from the chapel’s roof,” says architect Edward Groh with PEDCO, an engineering and architecture firm in Cincinnati, Ohio responsible for designing the roof.
-“The result is a roof that everyone is exceptionally pleased with and a design that brings the original exterior look back to the chapel.”
+“The result is a roof that everyone is exceptionally pleased with.
+The design brings the original exterior look back to the chapel.”

 You might just say that a DaVinci roof is the answer to many prayers.